sp4aCemAn/ai-mud/docs/user-loop.md

 - **Sync**: the screen polls state every 2s (`stateTick`).
 That poll keeps the server's `lastSeen` fresh — the tick loop reaps players silent for 30s, which is the stand-in for disconnect detection (idle-but-connected players stay alive because of the poll).
 - **Stats**: the side panel renders name, level, HP and mana via the shared `kit.Bar` — the same bars party frames / enemy info / trade windows will reuse.
 - **Floating windows**: `kit.Panel` + `kit.Overlay` (ANSI-aware compositing via `x/ansi`) draw the inventory as a centered floating window. `i` toggles, `esc` closes; keys don't leak through to movement while a window is open.
 Every future window (trade, NPC dialog, party) is a new `Panel` content — no new plumbing.
-- **Stats/stats reset**: `Join` is idempotent per fingerprint — reconnecting reuses your body at spawn point; the reaper removes you 30s after your last poll.
+- **Rejoin/reset**: `Join` is idempotent per fingerprint — reconnecting reuses your body at spawn point; the reaper removes you 30s after your last poll.

 What's still deferred: rooms/terrain (land gen), character persistence (wizard route), multi-player interaction (sessions aren't broadcast to yet), inventory contents.